This page describes best practice. It does not explain the law

 Advice on specific conditions

 This guidance is designed to help support all workers.
-If you want advice on specific conditions, the NHS England site has this.
+If you want advice on specific conditions, visit the NHS website.

 Investing in worker’s health and wellbeing leads to a happier, more productive workforce.
 This can help you retain talent.